Introduction:

 What? :

-Coyote lake.
-In the main Coyote Lake park entrance, it has large camping site and
+In the main Coyote Lake park road you can also find large camping site near the lake and a boat ramp.When? :

 The lake and campsites are popular at summertime, excellent place to hike